 a) Exterior Finish

 First, D3 cookware comes in a traditional, convectional polished stainless steel finish only, which is beautiful and shiny.
-D5, on the other hand, features both brushed and polished stainless exterior.
+D5, on the other hand, features both a brushed and polished stainless exterior.
 The brushed finish is dull to hide scratches but adds an elegant look to the cookware.

 However, the difference doesn’t impact the cooking performance.
 It’s purely aesthetic.
 Before we wrap up, we will look at the All-Clad d5 brushed vs polished finish.